-- the fact that Cnova completed its initial public offering less than three years ago; - the fact that price of the Offers is less than the price at which Cnova ordinary shares were initially offered to the public; and - the potential loss of multiple expansion from the change in Cnova's business profile.
+- the fact that Cnova completed its initial public offering less than three years ago; - the fact that Casino and its affiliates control the outcome of the vote of Cnova's shareholders with respect to the Reorganization and the fact that the Transactions are not structured to require the approval of at least a majority of Cnova's unaffiliated shareholders; - the fact that the price of the Offers is less than the price at which Cnova ordinary shares were initially offered to the public; and - the potential loss of multiple expansion from the change in Cnova's business profile.

 In its consideration of the fairness of the Transactions, Casino did not find it practicable to, and did not, appraise the assets of Cnova to determine the liquidation value for unaffiliated Cnova shareholders (i) because of the impracticability of determining a liquidation value given the significant execution risk involved in any breakup, (ii) because Casino considers Cnova to be a viable going concern and (iii) because Cnova will continue to operate a substantial part of its core e-commerce business following the Transactions.
 Casino did not consider net book value, which is an accounting concept, for purposes of determining the fairness of the Transactions to Cnova's unaffiliated stockholders because, in Casino's view, net book value is neither indicative of Cnova's market value nor its value as a going concern, but rather is an indicator of historical costs, which will be substantially different from actual costs on a going-forward basis following completion of the Transactions.
 Casino did not seek to establish a pre-Transactions going-concern value for Cnova's ordinary shares to determine the fairness of the Transactions to the unaffiliated Cnova shareholders because following the Transactions, Cnova will have a different capital structure, cost profile and operating strategy, among other things.
 However, to the extent that the unaffected Cnova share price represented the per share going concern value of Cnova, the price to be offered by Casino in the Offers implies a premium of approximately 82% to the going concern value of Cnova.
+In its consideration of the fairness of the Transactions, Casino did not consider the price to be paid by Casino pursuant to the Offers or the value to be received in the Reorganization by Cnova, on the one hand, as compared to the price paid for purchases of Cnova ordinary shares by any of the Filing Parties and their Controlling Affiliates in transactions during the prior two years, on the other hand, because Casino was not aware of any such transactions.
+Further, Casino was not aware of any firm offer for a merger, sale of all or a substantial part of Cnova's assets, or a purchase of a controlling amount of Cnova securities having been received by Cnova from anyone in the two years preceding the signing of the Reorganization Agreement.